 Who is eligible for free breast screening?

-BreastScreen Victoria provides free mammograms to women and trans and gender diverse people aged 40 and over.
+BreastScreen Victoria provides free mammograms to women and trans and gender diverse people with no breast symptoms.

 Aged 50 to 74?

 More than 75% of breast cancers occur in women over 50 and regular breast screens are the best way to find breast cancer early.

 Trans and gender diverse (TGD) people are welcome to screen with us, however there are some unique eligibility criteria.